Replacement Costs vs Reproduction Costs for Appraising Historic Property

 When It Comes to Historic Valuations, Expertise Matters

-If you don’t have the knowledge to know what to look for, a historical property valuation can be difficult to perform accurately.
+If you don’t have the knowledge to know what to look for, it can be difficult to accurately perform a historical property valuation.
 Fortunately, you are not alone; there are valuation experts available that specialize in these areas.
 At Centurisk, we have valuation professionals with extensive experience in valuing historic structures for insurance purposes.
 If you are in need of a historical valuation, contact us and we’ll be more than happy to discuss your property.

 Sources: